 - Create a link using Windows Sysinternals Junction, or Windows mklink

 c:\>mklink /J C:\Windows\SoftwareDistribution "D:\Windows-SoftwareDistribution"

 net start wuauserv

-When, after a while, everything seems to run and update fine, delete your SoftwareDistribution.old folder.
+When, after a while, everything seems to run and update fine, you can delete your SoftwareDistribution.old folder safely.

 Another way for you to gain some extra free space is to move the User Documents folder (and others, like Downloads), for instance from

 D:\User\$USER$\Documents (substitute $USER$ with the username whose Documents folder you want to move).
 Here are the steps for you to follow (screenshots taken from Windows Server 2016 TP5):

 - Open Explorer and right click on the Documents folder and then Properties

 - Change the location where files are stored